 - List of contacts in Nicaragua and list of emergency contacts in the US

-- Three copies of all documents- store one copy in your suitcase, one in another place and keep original copies on your person at all times
+- Three copies of all documents- store one copy in your suitcase, one for your trip leader and keep original copies on your person at all times

 What to leave at home